 Giving to Heritage

 Giving to Heritage is The Heritage Alliance’s exciting training programme for fundraisers in the heritage sector.
 Working in partnership with the Institute of Fundraising, it represents a major step change in fundraising to help secure a productive future for many of our heritage assets.
-Now extended for another year.

 Who is it for?

 This training programme is for any member of staff, volunteer, committee member or trustee from a heritage or community group with responsibility to develop and deliver fundraising activities for a heritage project, museum or other organisation.

 We need you to take our short survey to assess the impact of the entire Giving to Heritage programme on the individuals and heritage organisations participating in the training.
 Gathering this evidence is crucial for supporting future programmes to help the heritage sector to be more financially resilient and better manage its heritage offer.
 We need everyone who has benefited in the programme to complete the survey – even if you responded to the survey last year.
 Take the survey here.

 All survey participants will have a chance to win 12 months individual membership with the Institute of Fundraising (normally worth £126).

 Last year’s survey found that Giving to Heritage achieved its objectives during the first phase of the programme.
 Consilium Research & Consultancy undertook independent evaluation and a copy of the report is available to download here.

 The workshops are primarily aimed at those who have little or no experience in the types of fundraising covered by the workshops.
 It is not necessary to be a member of The Heritage Alliance or be an Institute of Fundraising member to attend.